algoexpert-io/iOSExpert/refining-solution/CatFancy-final/README.md

 `Settings.swift` and the `GetterSetter` files reflect an approach to storing and retrieving settings that I developed for [Immigration](https://itunes.apple.com/us/app/immigration/id777319358) and also use in [Racerunner](https://itunes.apple.com/us/app/racerunner-run-tracking-app/id1065017082) ([GitHub](https://github.com/vermont42/RaceRunner)), [Conjugar](https://itunes.apple.com/us/app/conjugar/id1236500467) ([GitHub](https://github.com/vermont42/Conjugar/)), and [Conjuguer](https://apps.apple.com/us/app/conjuguer/id1588624373) ([GitHub](https://github.com/vermont42/Conjuguer)).

-`RealSoundPlayer.swift` reflects an approach to playing sounds that I developed for Immigration and also use in RaceRunner, Conjugar, and Conjuguer, though I added dependency injection to CatFancy's implementation because playing a sound is a side effect, I realized, that is undesirable in unit tests.
+`SoundPlayerReal.swift` reflects an approach to playing sounds that I developed for Immigration and also use in RaceRunner, Conjugar, and Conjuguer, though I added dependency injection to CatFancy's implementation because playing a sound is a side effect, I realized, that is undesirable in unit tests.

 `UIViewControllerExtensionTests.swift` contains [code](https://github.com/vermont42/Conjugar/blob/master/ConjugarTests/Utils/UIViewControllerExtensionsTests.swift) I developed for Conjugar.